Major Jim Cowley OBE DCM

 Lieutenant Colonel John Balding MBE GM

 John Balding enlisted into the Army as an Apprentice Tradesman in August 1974 at the age of 16.
 After completing his initial military training and technical trade training at Chepstow, he undertook a variety of ammunition technical posts in UK, Germany and Hong Kong.
 He also undertook high threat bomb disposal operations in Northern Ireland, Kuwait, Saudi Arabia and Greece and was awarded the George Medal following his third tour of duty in Northern Ireland in 1992.
 Commissioned from the rank of WO1 in November 1992, his postings included service at Hereford, Belize and Germany and he completed repeat operational tours in Iraq and Afghanistan.
 Major Balding served as the Regimental 2IC of 11 EOD Regiment RLC for three years from August 2006 and was appointed a Member of the Order of the British Empire in 2009 for his unstinting support over three years to National Contingency Operations as well as for his considerable fundraising efforts for the Ammunition Technician trust funds.
-As a Lieutenant Colonel, he served as the Chief of Staff of the HQ ISAF Counter-IED Section in Kabul, Afghanistan.
+As a Lieutenant Colonel, he served as the Chief of Staff of the HQ ISAF Counter-IED Section in Kabul, Afghanistan during 2011.
 He retired in August 2013 after a 39-year career, having promoted through every rank from boy soldier to Lieutenant Colonel.
+He was appointed President of the League in April 2008 and has guided the League through some difficult and challenging times, whilst also encouraging a greater participation by members at League events .

-Citation for the award of the George Medal: Not yet released by the Ministry of Defence.
+Citation for the award of the George Medal: Classified, not yet released by the Ministry of Defence.